 Bell v.
 Washington State Department of Corrections (DOC)

 We filed a class action lawsuit against the DOC for using unreliable drug tests to justify cruel punishments, including solitary confinement and extended prison time.
+After the court granted DOC’s motion to dismiss the case in August 2024, CLS appealed.

 Ongoing Investigations and Advocacy